TharunRaj7/cellular_automata_simulator/README.md

 Main class:

 - Sets stage
-- Reads in XML file from file chooser
+- Interacts with SimulationView to read in XML file from file chooser, create simulation instances, create the grid and graph, and return other important values from simulation config
 - Sets scene
 - Calls Grid class to create a grid
 - Creates a GridPane and fills it will colors
+- Creates a linechart / graph and displays it
-- Creates/adds all necessary buttons
+- Creates/adds all necessary buttons as well as sliders
-- Calls step function which updates the grid from Grid class then removes the gridpane and creates a new one
+- Calls step function which updates the grid from Grid class then removes the gridpane and creates a new one, does the same for the graph with the line chart

 Data files needed: